SpenserJ/JSTileEngine/README.markdown

 # Known bugs
 * Double sprite rendering may result in two steps at once
 * * Reproduce: Spastically run around Amy as she walks.
 Occasionally a red line appears above her
-* Standing at the tree as an NPC (or other player) walks above you breaks z-indexes